deepflowio/docs/translate/translated/08-integration/02-input/04-log/02-vector.md

       codec: json
     inputs:
       - tag_nginx_log
-    uri: http://${deepflow-agent-host}:${port}/api/v1/log # FIXME: Fill in the target DeepFlow Agent address that can receive data here
+    uri: http://${deepflow-agent-host}:${port}/api/v1/log # FIXME: Fill in the address of the target DeepFlow Agent that can receive data
     type: http
 ```

 # Configure DeepFlow

-To allow the DeepFlow Agent to receive this part of the data, please refer to the [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) section to complete the DeepFlow Agent configuration.
+To allow the DeepFlow Agent to receive this data, please refer to the [Configure DeepFlow](../tracing/opentelemetry/#配置-deepflow) section to complete the DeepFlow Agent configuration.